LaoZZZZZ/bartender-1.1/README.md

 Second, export BOOST_INSTALL_DIR=prefix directory that is the prefix specified when installing the boost.
 For example, BOOST is installed at /usr/local/.
 And libraries and headers are in the folder /usr/local/lib and /usr/local/include.
 Then BOOST_INSTALL_DIR should be /usr/local.

 ## Is the estimated trajectory ready for usage?
 No. It only matches the clusters between adjacent time points.
-The trajectory should, at least, be normalized within each time point for downstream analysis.
+The trajectory should, at least, be normalized within each time point to even the difference sequence depth among time points.